VisiCalc: History

+Killer app

-VisiCalc was unusually easy to use and came with excellent documentation.
-Apple's developer documentation cited the software as an example of one with a simple user interface.
-Observers immediately noticed its power.
-Ben Rosen speculated in July 1979, that "VisiCalc could someday become the software tail that wags (and sells) the personal computer dog".
-For the first 12 months, it was only available for Apple II, and became its killer app.
-John Markoff wrote that the computer was sold as a "VisiCalc accessory",and many bought $2,000 Apple computers to run the $100 software — more than 25% of those sold in 1979 were reportedly for VisiCalc — even if they already owned other computers.
+Rosen was correct.
+For the first 12 months VisiCalc was only available for Apple II, and became its killer app.
+John Markoff wrote that the computer was sold as a "VisiCalc accessory"; many bought $2,000 Apple computers to run the $100 software — more than 25% of those sold in 1979 were reportedly for VisiCalc — even if they already owned other computers.
 Steve Wozniak said that small businesses, not the hobbyists he and Steve Jobs had expected, purchased 90% of Apple IIs.
 Apple's rival Tandy Corporation used VisiCalc on Apple IIs at their headquarters.
 Other software supports its Data Interchange Format (DIF) to share data.
-One example is the Microsoft BASIC interpreter supplied with most microcomputers that run VisiCalc.
-This allows skilled BASIC programmers to write features, such as trigonometric functions, that VisiCalc lacks.
+One example is the Microsoft BASIC interpreter supplied with most microcomputers that ran VisiCalc.
+This allowed skilled BASIC programmers to write features, such as trigonometric functions, that VisiCalc lacked.

 Bricklin and Frankston originally intended to fit the program into 16k memory, but they later realized that the program needed at least 32k.
 Even 32k is too small to support some features that the creators wanted to include, such as a split screen for text and graphics.
 However, Apple eventually began shipping all Apple IIs with 48k memory following a drop in RAM prices, enabling the developers to include more features.
 The initial release supported tape cassette storage, but that was quickly dropped.